 You can also open a Demat account in the name of a minor (person below 18 years).
 Either of the parents can act as the guardian.
 But the account must be converted into ‘major’ or single account once the child becomes a ‘major’.
 Learn how to open a minor Demat account in India.

 Repatriable Demat Account: A Repatriable Demat account allows you to transfer funds to foreign countries.
-This is perfect for NRIs who want to participate in the Indian markets and take profits or earnings overseas.
+This is perfect for NRIs who want to participate in the Indian markets but take profits or earnings overseas.

 To open a Repatriable Demat account, you will need an NRE bank account.
 Repatriable Demat accounts are governed by the Foreign Exchange Management Act (FEMA).
 All brokers do not provide Repatriable Demat accounts.
 They can be opened with only authorised brokers specified by the Reserve Bank of India (RBI).

 Non Repatriable Demat Account: A Non Repatriable Demat account is also for NRIs.
-But you cannot transfer funds back abroad.
+But you cannot transfer funds back overseas.
 To open a Non Repatriable Demat account, you must have a Non Resident Ordinary (NRO) bank account.

 These are the three main types of Demat accounts in India.
-But there is a special type of Demat account as well called ‘Basic Services Demat Account (BSDA).
+But there is a special type of Demat account called ‘Basic Services Demat Account (BSDA).
 BSDA is a type of Regular Demat account but it carries no or low annual maintenance charges (AMC).

 Only individuals fulfilling the below criteria can opt for BSDA:

 - Individual should own only one Demat account across both the depositories.